1. POLICY STATEMENT

 - How long will you hold it?
 Where we are using your data to send you marketing information we will hold it for 6 years as we understand that we may not supply you with gas during this whole time period but you may switch to a different supplier during this time and then switch back to us.
 By retaining this data this will enable a very smooth switch back to Flogas.
 We are obliged by law to hold your account information (such as your name, address and transaction details) for 6 years.

 - What do you hold?
 You can ask us at any time what information we hold about you; just drop us a line at the address below.

 - Who will you give it to?
 We will not sell or distribute your personal information to anyone else unless we have your permission or are required by law to a person authorised to obtain data under specific legislation.
 If you wish for us to transfer your personal information to a third party (e.g. another service provider), we will provide personal information held by us for you to pass to that third party.

 - I don’t want any more marketing.
 If you do not want to receive any more marketing material from us by email, post or telephone, just contact as the details below and we will stop immediately.
 We will still hold your information where we are legally obliged to do so.
 You can also ask us to stop using your information or erase your personal information from our systems as long as we do not have to keep it for legal reasons.

 - Still not happy?
 We will always try to resolve your concerns.
 In the unlikely event that you are still concerned, you can contact the Information Commissioner.
-Contact details for the Information Commissioner, as well as information on the Data Protection Act 1998, may be found at the Information Commissioner's , may be found at the Information Commissioner's web site www.ico.org.uk
+Contact details for the Information Commissioner, as well as information on the relevant Data Protection Acts, may be found at the Information Commissioner's web site www.ico.org.uk